U.S. VIRGIN ISLANDS

 (1779 - 1790's, 1801 - 1802, 1807 - 1815), Hassel Island, St. Thomas

 British works were located on Hassel Island in St. Thomas Harbor during a brief occupation during the Napoleonic Wars, when Denmark was allied with France.
-These were Fort Willoughby at Magens Point, Cowell's Battery at Cowell's Point, and Fort Shipley (aka Shipley's Battery) on the highest point on the north side of the island.
+These were Fort Willoughby at Magens (or Frederik) Point, Cowell's Battery at Cowell's Point, and Fort Shipley (aka Shipley's Battery) on the highest point on the north side of the island.
 Barracks, magazines, a hospital, and other support buildings were also constructed.
-Fort Willoughby was located on the site of an earlier Danish fort named Fort Frederik (3) (1779).
-Cowell's Battery was later used as a signal station for St. Thomas Harbor.
-Also here are ruins of a drydock used by the Royal Navy, and an 1840's marine railway and a coal and oil depot.
+Fort Willoughby was located on the site of an earlier Danish fort named Fort Frederik (3) (or Prince Frederik Battery) (1779).
+Cowell's Battery was later used as a signal station for St. Thomas Harbor until the 1960's.
+Also on the island are ruins of a drydock once used by the Royal Navy, and a commercial marine railway and a coal and oil depot (1840 - 1960's).
 The island is accessible by passenger ferry.
-The island was created in 1860-65 by the Danish government by excavating out the narrow isthmus that connected the former peninsula to the mainland, and the channel was widened in 1919 by the U.S. Army Corps of Engineers.
+The "island" was created in 1860-65 by the Danish government by excavating out the narrow isthmus that connected the former peninsula to the mainland, and the channel was further widened in 1919 by the U.S. Army Corps of Engineers.
 The U.S. Navy had a naval station at Careening Cove from 1917 - 1931, reactivated 1941 - 1947 (several old buildings still extant).
 The island has been administered by the NPS since 1978 as a subunit of the Virgin Islands National Park.
 Preservation efforts began in 2007.
-Hassel Island info and photos from See St. John.com
+See also Island Attractions from See St. John.com

 ¤ COAST DEFENSES of ST. THOMAS HARBOR